zerotume/treeStream/README.md

         ?. cannot exit the edit mode (fixed) huh??. cannot enter the edit mode by double clicking  (fixed)
    b. flow connection wasn't enabled - hard stop. (fixed)3.
    c.
-I cannot see the arrow head
+I cannot see the arrow head - caught issue - it is connected to the center lol ..... my bad
    d. if flow connected no need to have another
    e. hard to select the arrow - it could be bolder
 3. Add recursive highlight based on the arrow connections.